david-a-parry/vase/README.md

                             an allele frequency equal to or greater than this value in these sources will be filtered from your input.
-VEP annotated allele frequencies will also be used for filtering if '--csq' option is used (VEP v90 or higher required).
+VEP annotated allele frequencies will also be used for filtering if '--csq' or '--impact' options are used (annotations from VEP v90 or higher required).
 This can be disabled with the --no_vep_freq option.

       --min_freq MIN_FREQ, -min_freq MIN_FREQ
                             Minimum allele frequency cutoff (between 0 and 1).